tokio-rs/mio/doc/getting-started.md

 We look up the connection in the `Slab` and then forward the notification to the specific client connection struct via its `ready` function, another notification handler.
-Once the handler completes its work, we check if the handler closed the connection and, if so, remove it from the slab so it will no longer be tracked.
+Once the handler completes its work, we check if the handler closed the connection and, if so, remove the connection from the slab so it will no longer be tracked.

 ### Buffers